hlohaangit/CMILabAssignment/README.md

 pipenv install
 ```
 5. download any of the models mentioned above (or from the links below) and run the following command
+   Please note that the directory to the dataset expects no subdirectories.
 ```bash
 pipenv run python evaluation.py --test_data_path [path_to_test_data] --model_path [path_to_saved_model]
 ```